royryando/royryando/README.md

 <p align="center"><img src="https://komarev.com/ghpvc/?username=royryando" alt="royryando"/> <img src="https://img.shields.io/badge/Pronouns-He%2FHim-green" alt="pronouns: he/him"/></p>

 <p>
-Hi, it's me Roy.
+Hi, my name is Roy.
 I'm a Full Stack Web Developer (mostly) but I have several side projects on IoT, Desktop and Mobile too.
 I like challenges (not when close to the deadline of course) and new technology.
 I love open source project ♥ but rarely to contribute because on the other hand I like to take several projects at once 💸
 </p>